Interpreting Swift and NuSTAR Observations of the Low-Luminosity Active Galactic Nucleus NGC 4278 with Radiatively Inefficient Accretion Flows and Implications for Neutrino Emission: Discussions

-Fig.~\ref{fig:xnu}(a) shows a possible scaling relation between the intrinsic 2-10 keV hard X-ray luminosity and the neutrino luminosity from Seyfert galaxies.
-The estimation of neutrino luminosities is sensitive to the templates of neutrino spectra, and the power-law assumption is not valid in general, or at least can be misleading for the model comparison.
-Thus, for the neutrino luminosities of NGC 1068 and NGC 4151, we use the estimates by \cite{Carpio:2026}, which obtain lower values than those reported in \cite{Kun24}.
+Fig.~\ref{fig:xnu}(a) shows a possible scaling relation between the intrinsic 2-10 keV hard X-ray luminosity and the neutrino luminosity from Seyfert galaxies. {\revision We adopt a luminosity distance of 16.1 Mpc \citep{Tonry2001} to convert between flux and luminosity.} The estimation of neutrino luminosities is sensitive to the templates of neutrino spectra, and the power-law assumption is not valid in general, or at least can be misleading for the model comparison.
+Thus, for the neutrino luminosities of NGC 1068 and NGC 4151, we use the estimates by \cite{Carpio2026}, which obtain lower values than those reported in \cite{Kun24}.
 Using the observed hard X-ray flux of NGC 4278 (see Section~\ref{subsec:nustar}) and the rough estimation of the neutrino flux above, we show that NGC 4278 follows the same hard X-ray/neutrino correlation seen in Seyfert galaxies.
-Fig.~\ref{fig:xnu}(b) is similar to Fig.~\ref{fig:xnu}(a) but shows a relation between the hard X-ray and neutrino fluxes.
+Fig.~\ref{fig:xnu}(b) is similar to Fig.~\ref{fig:xnu}(a) but shows a relation between the hard X-ray and neutrino fluxes. {\revision The dashed lines $L_\nu=0.1 L_X$ and $L_\nu=0.01 L_X$ bracket a physically relevant range for the ratio of the neutrino luminosity to the intrinsic X-ray luminosity, with the lower line being comparable to conservative RIAF models with $P_{\rm CR}/P_{\rm th}\sim0.01$ \citep{Kimura2021} and the upper line representing scenarios with greater cosmic-ray loading such as those explored here.
+Although the data point for NGC 4278 in Figure \ref{fig:xnu} corresponds to the quiescent state, the scaling relation should also hold for the moderate state since, in our model, the increase in the X-ray flux would result in a proportional increase in the predicted neutrino flux while maintaining the same power law relation.
+Thus, the data point would shift upward following a line parallel to the dashed lines.
+It should be noted here that we do not consider the cosmic-ray feedback, so our predictions are best suited for $P_{\rm CR}/P_{\rm th}\lesssim0.1-0.5$.
+The cosmic-ray pressures are unlikely to be too large, otherwise the dynamical structure of the RIAF would be significantly affected \citep{Kimura:2014rja} or the virial equilibrium would not hold~\citep{Murase:2020lnu}.}